ZendHQ Installation and Configuration

 You may specify the IP address OR a name that resolves to that IP address via DNS.
 (For example, with docker-compose or kubernetes, you might specify a service name for the ZendHQ node.)

-If you are using PHP-FPM, you need to restart your FPM process for the changes to take effect.
+If you are using PHP-FPM, restart your FPM process for the changes to take effect.

 Customizing the UID/GID for the ZendHQ service